 Solutions

-One option is to hire one of our professional guides for the trip, which will take some of the more pressing and stressful pressures off the trip leaders and allow them to focus more of their attention on looking after and facilitating an enjoyable experience for the youth or children in their care.
+One option is to hire one or more our professional guides for the trip, which will take some of the more pressing and stressful pressures off the trip leaders and allow them to focus more of their attention on looking after and facilitating an enjoyable experience for the youth or children in their care.
 The guide would work with the trip leaders to plan and lead the trip, and bring their experience and knowledge of the area to the leadership group.

 Please note that this is entirely dependent on the availability of guides and their duties on regularly scheduled guided trips with PRSK.
 We do not guarantee that we will have a guide available at all times for this.
 Please call or email to discuss this possibility with management directly.